jerry9871/CausalLinkSim/README.md

 ## Preamble

 I am neither physicist, nor mathematician, I am just a programmer.
 Yet I believe that laws of nature must be reducible to a very simple set of rules - with proper formalism.
-In my view, the current frontier physics and mathematics is super complex and generates confusions, misunderstandings and paradoxes.
+In my view, the current frontier physics and mathematics is super complex, deviates from experimental verifiability and generates confusions, misunderstandings and paradoxes.
 Rather than trying to understand the current theories, I am trying to build a simple model of the universe from scratch.
-I am not trying to prove or disprove anything, just to see if I can get some of the known physical laws as emergent properties from a few simple rules.
+I am not trying to prove or disprove anything, just to see if I can get some of the known physical laws as emergent properties from a minimal set of simple rules.

 ## Inspirations and principles behind

-The simulation doesn't work with fields, but each particle has its own reference frame and the information from other particles is delivered to the particle along the causal link at finite speed within that frame.
+The simulation doesn't work with fields, but each particle has its own reference frame and the information from other particles is delivered along **the causal link** at finite speed within that frame.
+The particle sits at the end of the causal link.
 Postulates I follow are:

 - Causality is fundamental and speed of causality is constant and finite.
 - Everything only exists in relation to eveyryhing else.
-Without relation, there is no existence in spacetime and existence itself loses meaning.
+Without relation, there is no existence in spacetime and existence loses meaning.
 - Block universe doesn't exist and the future is not determined.
 Observers can't agree on simultaneity.
 - Time is not intertwined with space, rather it's just a metric of interaction speed.
-- A "field" of any kind requires its own, independent reference frame.
+- A "field" of any kind requires its own, usually independent reference frame.
 Therefore, notion of field is a confusing mathematical abstraction.

 ## Expected outcomes (wish list)